-- We spend a majority of our days at work, rubbing our messy bundle of emotions with everyone else’s one!
+- We spend a majority of our days at work, rubbing our messy bundle of emotions with everyone else’s!

 So it is totally unrealistic to say that emotions can be removed from the workplace.
 To do so would mean supressing our emotions which has been recognised as physically and mentally unhealthy.
 Anyone who’s been left with a thumping headache after a frustrating meeting can confirm.

 And emotions are a great source of information, primarily about ourselves but also about our environment.
-Emotions don’t tell us what we are thinking but they tell us what we are feeling and that is equally important as, whether we like it or not, it will impact our decision-making and how we deal with others.
+Emotions don’t tell us what we are thinking, they are here to inform us on how we are feeling.
+What we are feeling is as important as what we are thinking and, whether we like it or not, it will impact our decision-making and how we deal with others.